oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 There will be a question that we need to answer:
 * Do we see any value if arena potentially can transition from one to another state?

+To answer this question, the following scenarios should be considired:
 * What if different types of workloads are mixed in one application?
 * Different types of arenas can be used for different types of workloads.

 ### When threads should leave?